azmainm/standup-tickets-sp/functions/README.md

 ## How It Works

-### Complete Processing Flow
+### 🆕 ENHANCED Complete Processing Flow

+#### Phase 1: Approach Selection & Transcript Fetching
+**🆕 All Meetings Approach** (when `TARGET_USER_ID` configured):
 1. **Authentication**: Uses Azure MSAL with client credentials flow
+2. **Calendar Discovery**: Fetches all calendar events for target user and date
+3. **Meeting Filtering**: Identifies online meetings with `isOnlineMeeting = true`
+4. **Transcript Collection**: For each online meeting:
+   - Extracts join URL from calendar event
+   - Finds corresponding online meeting object
+   - Downloads all transcripts for that meeting
+   - Filters transcripts by target date
+5. **Format Conversion**: Converts each VTT to structured JSON

+**🔄 Legacy Approach** (fallback or when `TARGET_USER_ID` not configured):
+1. **Authentication**: Uses Azure MSAL with client credentials flow
 2. **Meeting Discovery**: Extracts organizer info from Teams URL and finds the meeting
 3. **Transcript Fetching**: Gets the latest transcript in VTT format
 4. **Format Conversion**: Converts VTT to structured JSON

+#### Phase 2: Processing Pipeline (Applied to EACH Transcript INDIVIDUALLY)
+**⚠️ IMPORTANT**: Each transcript from each meeting goes through the complete pipeline separately.

+For EACH transcript:
+5. **Raw Transcript Storage**: Store complete transcript in MongoDB 'transcripts' collection
-5. **AI Processing**: Sends transcript to OpenAI GPT-4o-mini to extract tasks with enhanced prompting for:
+6. **AI Processing**: Send transcript to OpenAI GPT-4o-mini to extract tasks with enhanced prompting for:
    - Time estimates and actual time spent
    - Task status updates (To-do, In-progress, Completed)
    - Task type identification (NEW TASK, EXISTING TASK UPDATE, STATUS CHANGE)
-6. **Task Matching**: Compares extracted tasks with existing database tasks
+7. **Task Matching**: Compare extracted tasks with existing database tasks
-   - Retrieves all active tasks (To-do/In-progress) from database
+   - Retrieve all active tasks (To-do/In-progress) from database
-   - Uses similarity matching to identify task updates vs new tasks
+   - Use similarity matching to identify task updates vs new tasks
-   - Determines which tasks to create vs update
+   - Determine which tasks to create vs update
-7. **Task Updates**: Updates existing tasks in database with new information
+8. **Task Updates**: Update existing tasks in database with new information
-   - Adds progress updates and new information to task descriptions
+   - Add progress updates and new information to task descriptions
-   - Updates status changes (started, completed, etc.)
+   - Update status changes (started, completed, etc.)
-   - Updates time tracking (estimated time, time spent)
+   - Update time tracking (estimated time, time spent)
-8. **Transcript Storage**: Stores raw transcript data in MongoDB collection 'transcripts'
-9. **New Task Storage**: Stores only new tasks in MongoDB collection 'sptasks'
+9. **New Task Storage**: Store only new tasks in MongoDB 'sptasks' collection with unique SP-XX IDs
-10. **Jira Integration**: Creates Jira issues for NEW coding tasks only (not updates)
+10. **Jira Integration**: Create Jira issues for NEW coding tasks only (not updates)
-    - Maps participant names to email addresses using configuration
+    - Map participant names to email addresses using configuration
-    - Generates concise titles (max 5 words) using GPT
+    - Generate concise titles (max 5 words) using GPT
-    - Creates issues in the configured Jira project
+    - Create issues in the configured Jira project
-    - Assigns issues to participants using email mapping
+    - Assign issues to participants using email mapping
-11. **Teams Integration**: Sends standup summary to Teams channel (if webhook configured)
+11. **📢 Teams Notification**: Send summary to Teams channel for THIS transcript (if webhook configured)
-    - Formats summary with new and updated tasks per participant
+    - Generate summary of new and updated tasks from this specific meeting
-    - Includes ticket IDs and coding/non-coding classifications
+    - Format with participant breakdown and ticket IDs
-    - Provides link to admin panel for detailed task view
-    - Gracefully skips if webhook URL not configured
+    - Send immediately after processing this transcript
-12. **Local Backup**: Saves transcript to local file for reference
+12. **Local Backup**: Save transcript to local file for reference

-13. **Logging**: Comprehensive logging for monitoring and debugging
+#### Phase 3: Multiple Meetings Result
+**🆕 All Meetings Approach Result**:
+- If 3 meetings found → 3 separate transcripts processed → 3 separate Teams notifications sent
+- Each meeting's tasks are processed and stored independently
+- Teams receives separate summary for each meeting (not consolidated)

+**🔄 Legacy Approach Result**:
+- Single meeting → Single transcript processed → Single Teams notification sent

 ### MongoDB Data Structure